 The District contributes to the Tahoe Forest Hospital District Employee Money Purchase Pension Plan, a defined contribution pension plan administered by the District.
 The money purchase pension plan covers employees who complete 1,000 hours of service in a calendar year.
-The District is required to make annual contributions to the money purchase pension plan equal to 3% of each eligible employee's annual compensation, plus 3% of an eligible employee's annual compensation, plus 3% of an eligible contributions are voluntary and are limited to 10% of an employee's annual compensation.
+The District is required to make annual contributions to the money purchase pension plan equal to 3% of each eligible employee's annual compensation, plus 3% of an eligible employee's annual compensation in excess of the Social Security tax wage base.
+Employee contributions are voluntary and are limited to 10% of an employee's annual compensation.